easwari21/Ex.No.1/README.md

 ## Future Trends

-Research into scaling laws suggests that model performance continues to improve predictably as compute power, data, and parameters increase.
+Future research must focus on improving efficiency through model compression and training optimization to reduce costs and make LLMs more widely accessible.
+Hybrid models that combine symbolic reasoning with neural architectures may enhance explainability and trustworthiness.
+DResearch into scaling laws suggests that model performance continues to improve predictably as compute power, data, and parameters increase.
 This indicates that even larger models will likely achieve new breakthroughs.
 However, future advancements will require balancing scale with efficiency through innovations like model compression and more efficient training methods.
 While scaling may bring us closer to Artificial General Intelligence (AGI), responsible deployment will remain a critical challenge.

 # Result

 A comprehensive report on the fundamentals of Generative AI and Large Language Models (LLMs) was successfully developed, covering their concepts, architectures, applications, limitations, and future trends.